-- November 1st prior to fall entering OSU: New undergraduates are encouraged to submit the admission application by the November 1st Early Opportunity Scholarship Deadline to receive maximum consideration for all types of scholarship programs. - February 1st prior to fall entering OSU: To be considered for all scholarships at OSU, new undergraduates must apply for admission prior to the February 1st Priority Scholarship Deadline. - July 1st prior to fall entering OSU: Absolute deadline to apply for admission and to submit new or updated academic information (GPA/ test score). - Students entering OSU in the spring: The final deadline for students entering OSU in the spring is the Friday before the spring semester begins.
+- November 1 prior to fall entering OSU: The Early Opportunity Scholarship Deadline is Nov.
+1, while all scholarship materials must be submitted by Feb.
+1 to ensure scholarship consideration for fall entering students.
+Make sure you've also submitted the FAFSA with OSU's school code of 003170. - February 1 prior to fall entering OSU: To be considered for all scholarships at OSU, new undergraduates must apply for admission prior to the February 1 Priority Scholarship Deadline. - Entering OSU in the fall: Final deadline to apply for admission and to submit new or updated academic information (GPA/test score) is the Friday before the fall semester begins. - Entering OSU in the spring: Final deadline to apply for admission and to submit new or updated academic information (GPA/test score) is the Friday before the spring semester begins.